Immaculato/movieDatabase/README.md

 ## Acknowledgments

-* This assumes MySQL is being used.
-You can change what database that is being used by altering settings.py
-* Go to mysite/settings.py and go to lines 93-94 and change the MySQL username/password.
 * This was a good learning process on the use of a MVC framework.
 * In order to access the manager options, you need to log into the built in admin page and change the first user to be a manager.
 Following this, that manager can promote any other regular user to be a manager.
 Every registered account is defaulted to be a regular user at first.